janszarwaryn/crypto-alert-app/README.md

 - 60-second alert history retention
 - All alerts visible (not limited to 500 orders display)

+> ⚠️ **IMPORTANT NOTE**: The default alert thresholds might not trigger alerts frequently enough in current market conditions.
+It is strongly recommended to adjust these values in the Settings dialog to match your monitoring needs.
+For example, you might want to lower the "Cheap order" threshold or decrease the "Solid order" BTC amount.

 ### 3. Advanced Features

 #### WebSocket Connection Management